Rubia cordifolia

-Rubia cordifolia, often known as common madder or Indian madder, is a species of flowering plant in the coffee family, Rubiaceae.
+Rubia cordifolia, known as Indian madder, is a species of flowering plant in the coffee family, Rubiaceae.
 It has been cultivated for a red pigment derived from roots.

-Common names of this plant include manjistha in Sanskrit, Marathi, Kannada and Bengali, majith in Hindi and Gujarati, བཙོད་ in Tibetan, tamaralli in Telugu, manditti in Tamil.

 Description

-It can grow to 1.5 m in height.
-The evergreen leaves are 5–10 cm long and 2–3 cm broad, produced in whorls of 4-7 starlike around the central stem.
+It can grow to 3.5 m in height.
+The evergreen leaves are usually lanceolate or ovate and are 1.5–4 cm long and 0.5–1.5 cm broad, produced in whorls of 4-8 starlike around the central stem.
 It climbs with tiny hooks at the leaves and stems.
-The flowers are small (3–5 mm across), with five pale yellow petals, in dense racemes, and appear from June to August, followed by small (4–6 mm diameter) red to black berries.
+The flowers are small (3–5 mm across), with five pale yellow petals, in dense racemes, arranged in a panicle.
+They consist of several to many flowers, found at both the ends of branches and in the leaf axils.
+The flowers appear from August to September, followed by small (4–6 mm diameter) red to black berries from October to November.
 The roots can be over 1 m long, up to 12 mm thick.
 It prefers loamy soils with a constant level of moisture.
 Madders are used as food plants for the larvae of some Lepidoptera species including Hummingbird hawk moth.

 Uses

-Rubia cordifolia was an economically important source of a red pigment in many regions of Asia, Europe and Africa.
-It was extensively cultivated from antiquity until the mid nineteenth century.
+Rubia cordifolia was the source of an economically important red pigment in many regions of Asia, Europe and Africa.
+It was extensively cultivated from antiquity until the mid-nineteenth century.